hbZhzzz/Sounding-Depressed/README.md

 Here is the code for the paper **"Sounding Depressed?
 Personalized Deep Learning Model for Depression Detection from Speech and Text"**.

+**This article is being submitted to <IEEE Transactions on Multimedia>, and we will update the source code when it is accepted.**

 <img src='.\Fig\flow.png'>